Visa policy of Myanmar: Visa on arrival

+Electronic Visa (e-Visa)

-Myanmar launched an eVisa system on 1 September 2014. eVisas are issued online for tourism and business purposes only.
-An evisa is issued within 3 working days, is valid for 90 days from the date of issue and allows a maximum stay of up to 28 days (for tourists) or 70 days (for business travellers with an invitation).
-The fee for a business eVisa is US$70, while a tourist eVisa costs US$50.
+Myanmar launched an e-Visa system on 1 September 2014.
+E-Visas are issued online for tourism and business purposes only.

+An e-Visa is issued within 3 working days, is valid for 90 days from the date of issue and allows a maximum stay of up to 28 days (for tourists) or 70 days (for business travellers with an invitation).
+The fee for a business e-Visa is 70 USD, while a tourist e-Visa costs 50 USD.
 Visas are issued free of charge to children under 7.

 The list of eligible countries was expanded twice, first in October 2014, then in January 2015.
-In July 2015, the business eVisa was introduced.
+In July 2015, the business e-Visa was introduced.

-Holders of eVisas must enter from one of the following ports of entry:
+Holders of e-Visas must enter from one of the following ports of entry: